What to bring to Krabi – and what to leave at home

 Other holiday essentials such as suncream, batteries, camera memory cards, mosquito repellent as well as basic brand-name toiletries such as Colgate and Nivea are widely available here, so there’s no need to panic if you run out!

 If you plan to spend a great deal of time in the water, you might want to bring your own snorkel and mask – although these can also be purchased here.
-Some people may also want to bring their own specialised equipment for diving and climbing.
+Some people may also want to bring their own specialised equipment for diving and climbing, though again these can be bought or rented very easily.

 ELECTRICITY IN THAILAND